jeromew21/AI-free-rules/README.md

 # Rule #4: You may use AI to ask high level questions.

 # Rule #5: You may use AI to get API documentation.

+# Rule #6: You may use AI to fill in well defined functions.